Medicare.gov

 Who's eligible

-• You can get sexually transmitted infection screenings if you’re pregnant or at increased risk for a sexually transmitted infection.
+• You can get STI screenings if you’re pregnant or at increased risk for an STI.

-• You can get behavioral counseling sessions if you’re a sexually active adult at increased risk for sexually transmitted infections.
+• You can get behavioral counseling sessions if you’re a sexually active adult at increased risk for an STI.

 Costs